 Duties of Executors and Trustees Regarding Schedule K-1 Form 1041

 One of the duties of an executor or trustee is filing Schedule K-1 Form 1041 with IRS to report income distributed by the estate or trust to a beneficiary.
 A Schedule K-1 must be prepared for each beneficiary that receives income.
 Review our executor checklist and trustee checklist to learn more about the duties of executors and trustees.As an executor or trustee, you are responsible to provide each beneficiary that receives income from the estate or trust with a Schedule K-1 so the beneficiary can report income, as well as any credits or deductions, on the beneficiary’s own tax return.
 Because the beneficiary needs the information on Schedule K-1 to complete his or her own tax return, it is important for you to provide this information to all beneficiaries on time.
-See trustee investment duties.Income of an estate or trust that is not distributed to beneficiaries in a particular tax year is considered income of the estate or trust and is reported on IRS Form 1041.
+See trustee investment duties.Income of an estate or trust that is not distributed to beneficiaries in a particular tax year is considered income of the estate or trust and is reported on IRS Form 1041 available on the IRS website.